FIWARE/tutorials.PEP-Proxy/README.md

 secured resource itself - the actual location of the secured resource is unknown to the outside user - it could be held in a private network behind the **PEP proxy** or found on a different machine altogether.

-FIWARE [Wilma](https://fiware-pep-proxy.rtfd.io/) is a simple implentation of a **PEP proxy** designed to work with the FIWARE [Keyrock](http://fiware-idm.readthedocs.io/) Generic Enabler.
+FIWARE [Wilma](https://fiware-pep-proxy.rtfd.io/) is a simple implementation of a **PEP proxy** designed to work with the FIWARE [Keyrock](http://fiware-idm.readthedocs.io/) Generic Enabler.
 Whenever a user tries to gain access to the resource behind the **PEP proxy**, the
 PEP will describe the user's attributes to the Policy Decision Point (PDP), request a security decision, and enforce the decision.
 (Permit or Deny).
-There is mimimal disruption of access for authorized users  - the response received is the same as if they had accessed the secured service directly.
+There is minimal disruption of access for authorized users  - the response received is the same as if they had accessed the secured service directly.
 Unauthorized users are simply returned a **401 - Unauthorized** response.